genglinliu/simple_memory_allocator/README.md

 freeing.
 Lastly, link in the freed node into the free list by making this newly freed node the start of the heap - don't forget to assign its next pointer to the previous head!

+# Acknowlegement
+This repository is a modified version of the course project of CS377 - Operating Systems